-Whoever designed District 21 seemed to have a lot of fun.
-For those unfamiliar, District 21 is an apocalypse-themed indoor activity park in iOi City Mall in Putrajaya which was opened late last year.
-Its bent steel, exposed pipes, industrial waste strewn about to mimic an alien/monster attack–including an upturned school bus–makes quite an impression.
+Whoever designed District 21 must have had a lot of fun.
+For those unfamiliar, District 21 is an apocalypse-themed indoor activity park in iOi City Mall in Putrajaya.
+It’s all about bent steel, exposed pipes and industrial waste strewn about to mimic an alien/monster attack – including an upturned school bus – and makes quite an impression.

 When it comes to the attractions, don’t expect to be whisked away on joy rides while you sit back and enjoy the thrill.
 District 21 is all about active amusement.
-So with that in mind, on a particularly loooong school holiday, the kids and I set out for an adventure on a Friday.
+So with that in mind, on a particularly loooong school holiday, the kids and I set out for an adventure.
 Lucky for us, the place wasn’t full.
 There were no queues nor limitations to how often the kids could repeat activities.

-Here’s a review of some of the attractions by my 3 energetic under 8’s.
+Here’s a review of some of the attractions by my three energetic under 8’s.

 J: A 7-year-old boy, a competent biker, keen on anything on wheels, willing to try something new for a thrill.